 "I feel that it is unfairly putting our representation in a gerry-mandered position because a lot of those people feel very safe, but a lot of other people won't venture over there at all," Steven Conn said.
 "We don't want it to be moved.
 We understand that there are people there with limited mobility, but give us an alternative."

-On Sunday night, two men were shot near the community center, and in June, Orlando Sherman McDaniel, 29, of Annapolis died as a result of gunshots wounds he suffered near the 1100 block of Madison Street, which is nearby.
+On Sunday night, near the community center, and in June, Orlando Sherman McDaniel, 29, of Annapolis he suffered near the 1100 block of Madison Street, which is nearby.
 No arrests have been made in either case.

 For one Eastport resident, who asked not to be identified, her concerns go beyond the recent violence.
 She said she's been harassed at the polling place while trying to vote in past years.